carloslacasa/cyber-ansible/README.md

 ## Ansible playbooks related to Cybersecurity

+### Windows remote access
+#### RDP
+Define which machines require the RDP service.
+Custom firewall rules for the RDP service as well as restricted access to a defined set of users.

+#### VNC
+Define which machines require VNC (either in server or client mode).
+Install TightVNC from Chocolatey repositories and make sure it is an up-to-date version.
+Configure different settings (remote access through HTTP, file sharing, remote access password, control password).
+Define customized firewall rules for the VNC service.

+#### TeamViewer
+Define which machines require the TeamViewer service.
+Install the software from Chocolatey repositories and make sure it is and up-to-date version.
+Remove TeamViewer where this service is not required or not allowed.

+Tested on Windows 10 (64, 32bits)

+How to call the playbook:

+`ansible-playbook -i inventory/on-premise/linux/dev --limit site1_windows_wks_personal -T 5 ./windows_provisioning.yml --tags rdp,vnc,teamviewer,install,configuration,services -vault-password-file ./.vault`

 ### logstash
 Logstash server acting as an message broker from linux and windows clients towards an external (cloud) Elasticsearch and Kibana instance.